-- All candidates: Gives you an overview over all of the candidates and the status of the marking.
+- All candidates: Gives you an overview of all the candidates and the marking status.

-- Marking not started: Overview of candidates where the grader(s) has not started the marking.
+- Marking not started: Overview of candidates where the grader(s) have not started marking.

 - In progress: Overview of the candidates where the marking has started.

-- Confirmed: Overview of candidates whose the marking is confirmed by the grader(s).
+- Confirmed: Overview of candidates whose marking is confirmed by the grader(s).

 - ID: Candidate number (or name if the test is not anonymous).